kyma-project/kyma/docs/rafter/08-02-set-minio-to-gateway-mode.md

 You can set MinIO to the given Gateway mode both during and after Kyma installation.
 In both cases, you need to create and configure an access key for your cloud provider account, apply a Secret and a ConfigMap with an override onto a cluster or Minikube, and trigger the Kyma installation process.

->**CAUTION:** Buckets created in MinIO without using Bucket CRs are not recreated or migrated while switching to the MinIO Gateway mode.
+>**CAUTION:** Buckets created in MinIO without using Bucket CRs are not recreated or migrated while switching to MinIO Gateway mode.

 ### Create required cloud resources